reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

 eyJhbGciOiJub25lIn0.eyJpZCI6ImFiYzEyMyIsInJvbGUiOiJhZG1pbiIsImlzcyI6IlR
 lc3RBcHBsaWNhdGlvbiIsImlhdCI6MTcxMTY2MTA1MiwiZXhwIjoxNzExNjYxNjUyfQ.
 ````
-Next, let's take a look at the Builder methods used to generate the token:
+Next, let's take a look at the builder methods used to generate the token:
 - `claim`: Allows us to specify any number of custom name-value pair claims.
-We can also use `addClaims` method to add a Map of claims as an alternative.
+We can also use `addClaims` method to add a map of claims as an alternative.
 - `setIssuer`: This method corresponds to the registered claim `iss`.
 - `setIssuedAt`: This method corresponds to the registered claim `iat`.
 This method takes `java.util.Date` as a parameter.
 Here we have set this value to the current instant.
 - `setExpiration`: This method corresponds to the registered claim `exp`.
 This method takes `java.util.Date` as a parameter.
 Here we have set this value to 10 minutes from the current instant.

-Let's try to decode this JWT using an online [JWT Decoder](https://jwt.is/)
+Let's try to decode this JWT using an online [JWT Decoder](https://jwt.is/):
-Its decoded values looks like this:
 {{% image alt="settings" src="images/posts/spring-security-and-jwt/JWTDecode.png" %}}

 If we closely look at the header, we see `alg:none`.
 This is because we haven't specified any algorithm to be used.